Homeowner shares video of unexpected backyard guest feasting on tree branches: 'This is so lovely'

 Native plants offer many other benefits, too.
 They're hardier, for one, and better able to withstand local weather.
 Some of these species can also help prevent soil erosion in yards.

-Best of all, they can save homeowners time and money, since native lawns require little maintenance and use less water than monoculture lawns.
+Best of all, they can save homeowners time and money.
+Native lawns require little maintenance and use less water than monoculture lawns.

 Switching entirely from a plain grass yard to one full of native plants and shrubs can take time and money, which might not be feasible for everyone.
 However, even planting a few patches of clover or buffalo grass, or simply a handful of native plants in your gardening zone, will still offer benefits.